 Date: Wednesday, December 26, 2019

-I like to call myself a Regular which I define as mainstream middle income member of society.
+I like to call myself a Regular which I define as mainstream middle-income member of society.
 As a Regular, my personal playground is unrestricted although occasionally limited by how much I have available to spend.
-I am a 66 year old male and retired at the end of 2015 from Dalhousie University as an IT administrator with a specialization in the field of elearning.
+I am a 66-year-old male who retired at the end of 2015 from Dalhousie University as an IT administrator with a specialization in the field of e-learning.

-Just over a week ago I learned I have Cancer.
-It is a secret my wife plan to keep until the new year.
-We wish that our childrens’ future memories of Christmas 2019 and a son’s wedding on New Years Eve do not include Dad’s impending battle with cancer.
+Just over a week ago I learned I have cancer.
+It is a secret my wife and I plan to keep until the new year.
+We wish that our children’s future memories of Christmas 2019 and a son’s wedding on New Year’s Eve do not include Dad’s impending battle with cancer.